 13 July 2020

 Anyone is welcome to come along and join us and to suggest titles for future sessions.
 There is no charge and tea, coffee and biscuits are served.
 For more information please contact Janet Havers ( email@example.com or tel: 01603 759644).

 This small, lively group meets once a month, on a Monday, at Cinema City.
 Whenever possible we go for a late morning/early afternoon screening to allow time afterwards for refreshments and to discuss the film before going our separate ways.
 New members are most welcome.

 For more information please tel: 01603 743464 or email: firstname.lastname@example.org

 Games afternoons are held on the third Tuesday of the month starting at 2.00pm at the Pavilion.
 We have regular tables for Cribbage, Dominoes and either Rummikub, Whist or Scrabble.
 Additional board games and cards are available at each session with the opportunity to learn something new.

 Future dates are:

-Contact Details: Denis Brown Tel: 01603 409905 e-mail: firstname.lastname@example.org
+Contact Details: Denis Brown Tel.
+01603 409905 Email: email@example.com

-Croquet Session on 15th May 2018
+Croquet Session on 21st July 2020